Astonie/homekonect_africa/EMAIL-NOTIFICATIONS.md

 2. Security → 2-Step Verification
 3. App passwords → Generate new password
 4. Use this password in `MAIL_PASSWORD`

+Security note: Don’t commit real credentials or secrets to your repository.
+The examples above use placeholders.

 ### Testing in Development